vdelanno/convida/assets/txt-en.md

 - It decreases stigmatization (discrimination) of people who regularly have to wear a mask due to other diseases, like Tuberculosis.
 - Give us a feeling that we can help in some way to stop the spreading of the COVID-19 virus.
 - Make us remember that we should follow the other preventive measures, such as handwashing, do not touch our eyes/nose/mouth, physical distancing and covering mouth/face when coughing/sneezing.
-- Prevent other diseases such as Tuberculosis and Influenza.
+- Prevents other diseases such as Tuberculosis and Influenza.
 - We could have an extra income if we make reusable masks and sell them.
 Wearing cloth masks are cheaper and reduce the amount of rubbish generated by disposable masks.

 ¿What are the recommendations for the manufacture and washing of a fabric/cloth mask?